ujcs/projectamp/README.md

 PERN/MERN stack has been suggested as more responsive and scalable than utilizing Python.
 So the most likely stack of technology for this project is:

-- PostgreSQL *(Though CochroachDB has been suggested as a drop-in replacement as it might be better in a Kubernetes cluster scenario.)* Other than file attachments, all other intended data should work just fine with a traditional relational database.
+- PostgreSQL *(Though CockroachDB has been suggested as a drop-in replacement as it might be better in a Kubernetes cluster scenario.
+PostgreSQL scales better vertically, while CockroachDB scales better horizontally.)* Other than file attachments, all other intended data should work just fine with a traditional relational database.
 - Express: Framework and API to work with Node.JS
 - React: Front-end way for creating the UI, fast and efficient.
 - Node.js: Runtime environment that scales well in many platforms.